bhoward/focsipedia2/book/fp/oldintro.md

-Unlike Java, a typical functional programming language such as Scala, Haskell, or ReasonML will actively discourage the use of side-effects in functions.[^io] The benefit of restricting the programmer to **pure** functions, that always return the same value for a given argument, is that it becomes possible to reason about the behavior **algebraically**, freely substituting the returned values in place
+Unlike Java, a typical functional programming language such as Scala, Haskell, or ReasonML will actively discourage the use of side-effects in functions.[^The most common exception is for functions that send output to the console, such as the `print_int` function in ReasonML.
+Being able to track execution and easily display results is very useful, and printing a line on the console is a fairly benign side-effect&mdash;it won't cause the function to return different values for the same arguments.
+However, printing a result can still interfere with algebraic reasoning about a program, because interchanging such a function call with its value can affect whether and how many times the output is printed.]
+The benefit of restricting the programmer to **pure** functions, that always return the same value for a given argument, is that it becomes possible to reason about the behavior **algebraically**, freely substituting the returned values in place